Bachelor of Arts in Communication Studies

 Requirements for the Major

-Students must successfully complete a GWAR (Graduation Writing Assessment Requirement) class in order to enroll in upper-division Communication Studies courses.
+Students must successfully complete a GWAR (Graduation Writing Assessment Requirement) class to enroll in upper-division Communication Studies courses.

-With advisor approval, up to 8 units of lower division transfer courses may be counted toward the major.
-A maximum of 8 units may be counted toward electives within the major, from any combination of Projects Teaching Communication (COMM 685), Internship (COMM 695), and/or Independent Study (COMM 699).
-None of these three courses, COMM 685, COMM 695, COMM 699 can be repeated for credit in the major.
-Any course that is used to fulfill the GE Areas A and B4 requirements (formerly GE Segment I) cannot be counted within the major; however, COMM 150 and ENG 214, or equivalent courses, must be completed as prerequisites to enrollment in any upper-division course in the Communication Studies major.
+The major includes 8 units of electives.
+With advisor approval, up to 2 units of lower-division courses may be counted in the electives that were not otherwise counted in the major.
+Similarly, upper-division courses in Communication Studies not otherwise counted in the major may be counted in electives.
+Any combination of Projects in the Teaching of Communication (COMM 685), Internship in Communication Studies (COMM 695), and Independent Study (COMM 699) may be used in the electives, but none of these three courses can be repeated for credit in the major.
+Any course that is used to fulfill the GE Areas A or B4 requirements cannot be counted within the major; however, Fundamentals of Oral Communication (COMM 150) and GE Area A2, or equivalent courses, must be completed as prerequisites to enrollment in any upper-division course in the Communication Studies major.

 Communication Studies (B.A.) — 40 units